sflewis2970/sflewis2970/README.md

-- 👋 Hi, I’m @sflewis2970
+- 👋 Hi, I’m Shawn F. Lewis (@sflewis2970)
-- 👀 I’m interested in ...
+- 👀 I’m interested in micrososervices and golang development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to develop microservices using Golang
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building microservices
-- 📫 How to reach me ...
+- 📫 How to reach me -> shawnf.lewsi@gmail.com

 <!---
 sflewis2970/sflewis2970 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.